 Improving access to employment opportunities for persons with disabilities in Egypt

-The Empowering Inclusion in Employment (EIIE) program aims to break down digital, institutional and societal barriers hindering persons with disabilities from equally accessing employment opportunities and corresponding information in Egypt.
-The program supports the creation and wide-scale adaptation of inclusive and accessible digital content, applications and devices for persons with disabilities through two components.
+The Empowering Inclusion in Employment (EIIE) program helped to break down digital, institutional and societal barriers hindering persons with disabilities from equally accessing employment opportunities and corresponding information in Egypt.
+The program supported the creation and wide-scale adaptation of inclusive and accessible digital content, applications and devices for persons with disabilities through two components.

 Program components

-The EIIE Accessibility Handbook is jointly developed and distributed to support the implementation of guidelines for human-centered and accessible digital solutions supporting improved access to employment opportunities and corresponding information.
+The Digital Accessibility Handbook is jointly developed and distributed to support the implementation of guidelines for human-centered and accessible digital solutions supporting improved access to employment opportunities and corresponding information.

 Component 2: Incubator Program

-The EIIE Incubator provides training, mentoring, direct financial support and resources to entrepreneurs across Egypt to develop accessible digital solutions for improved access to employment opportunities and corresponding information.
+The EIIE Incubator provided training, mentoring, direct financial support and resources to entrepreneurs across Egypt to develop accessible digital solutions for improved access to employment opportunities and corresponding information.

 Equal opportunities for meaningful employment should be accessible to all